 The Bangko Sentral ng Pilipinas (BSP) started to normalize its monetary policy stance in May 2022 as inflation pressure intensified.
 In 2022, the BSP raised the policy rate seven times from a historic low of 2.0 percent to 5.5 percent in December.
+The BSP has already started to unwind some of the measures implemented to cushion the pandemic impact.
+Measures included repo transactions, and treasury bond purchases in the secondary market.

-The BSP has already started to In 2022, loan growth picked up steadily across sectors, rising from 4.8 percent year-on-year in December 2021 to 13.4 percent in December 2022.
+In 2022, loan growth picked up steadily across sectors, rising from 4.8 percent year-on-year in December 2021 to 13.4 percent in December 2022.
 Benefiting from relaxing pandemic restrictions, loans to the real estate, manufacturing, and services sectors, and for household consumption expanded significantly.
 Meanwhile, loan growth was boosted by write-offs of nonperforming loans under the Financial Institutions Strategic Transfer Act, which helped to free up banks' balance sheets for new lending.